paudelchetan1112/solanaNoteVault/README.md

 - **Offline Caching**: Cache notes locally for faster loading and offline access.
 - **Custom Avatars**: Allow users to upload custom avatars for notes instead of using Dicebear.

-## Contributing
-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and commit (`git commit -m "Add your feature"`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request with a detailed description of your changes.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contact
-For questions or support, open an issue on the GitHub repository or contact the maintainers at `your-email@example.com`.